andreasabel/inCode/entry/foldl-adjunction.md

 article with an example of using the typeclass's utility functions to simplify programs).

-The idea is that, for some functors, we can think of a "conceptual inverse".
+For some functors, we can think of a "conceptual inverse".
 We can ask "I have a nice functor `F`.
 Conceptually, what functor represents the opposite idea/spirit of `F`?"
 The concept of an adjunction is one way to formalize what this means.

-In Haskell, with the `Adjunctions` typeclass (specifically, `Functor` functors), this manifests as this: if `F -| U` (`F` is left adjoint to `U`, and `U` is right adjoint to `F`), then all the ways of going "out of" `F a` to `b` are the same as all the ways of going "into" `U b` from `a`.
+In Haskell[^1], with the `Adjunctions` typeclass (specifically, `Functor` functors), this manifests as this: if `F -| U` (`F` is left adjoint to `U`, and `U` is right adjoint to `F`), then all the ways of going "out of" `F a` to `b` are the same as all the ways of going "into" `U b` from `a`.
 Ways of going out can be encoded as ways of going in, and vice versa.
 They represent opposite ideas.

 ``` {.haskell}
 -- | The class saying you can always convert between: